9 of the most effective non-surgical treatments to get rid of sagging jowls

 Other options

-And if all of these procedures sound like too much for you, you could learn how to apply makeup that sculpts your face and hides your jowls!
+And if all of these procedures sound too much for you, you could learn how to apply makeup that sculpts your face and hides your jowls!

 Related: Check out this Instagram IGTV for more information.